National Seahorse Experts & Ambassadors

 I am a zoologist at Universidade Estadual da Paraíba (UEPB) in Brazil, where I coordinate a research group on the behaviour and conservation of fishes.
-Seahorses have long been the main focus of my studies, particularly due to their unique life history and the threats they face in the country (e.g. overfishing, trade, and habitat destruction).
+Seahorses have long been the main focus of my studies, particularly due to their unique life history and the threats they face in the Name (e.g. overfishing, trade, and habitat destruction).
 Our work primarily focus on seahorse wild population trends and behavioural aspects, and also involves identifying the threats they face and proposing measures to improve these fish (and their habitats) for conservation.

 Projects Abroad Cambodia - Koh Sdach Conservation Project

 Marine Conservation project based on the island of Koh Sdach on the West coast of Cambodia.
 Working with local community and fishermen to reduce plastic and other waste entering the waterways here and reducing damage to the reef from discarded fishing nets.
 Our main focus is on the seahorses but we are also studying the local reefs, fishes and endangered species including seahorses and sea turtles.
 We love seahorses and would like to see them flourish in this area! for more information, follow the link.

 I am a senior engineer at Shenzhen Institute, Guangdong Ocean University.
 I'm also the Coordinator of Reef Check in Mainland China.
 I have worked in marine conservation for 11 years, with a specific focus on coral reefs.
 I'm familiar with China's coastal ecosystems and keen on marine ecological research.
 Through this position, I wish to engage more people in China to care about seahorses and understand their importance to marine ecosystems such as coral reefs.